 Let cool on rack about 10 minutes prior to removing carefully from pan and setting on wire rack to cool.

 Repeat rolling, cutting and cooking with remaining 2 squares of dough.

-When wafers have cooled, place one wafer into the bottom of each of the 2 8x8-inch dishes that have been lined with parchment paper.
+When wafers have cooled, remove original piece of parchment paper from bottom of wafer and place one wafer into the bottom of each of the 2 8x8-inch prepared dishes.

 Spread slightly soft ice cream over each of the wafers.
-Place remaining two wafers on top and press down carefully in order to spread ice cream evenly.
+Place remaining wafer on top or each dish and press down carefully in order to spread ice cream evenly.

 Cover with plastic wrap and place in freezer until firm.

 When ice cream is frozen, about 4-5 hours, remove from freezer, lift out and place on cutting board.
 Cut into equal-sized rectangles.
 I usually get 8 small sandwiches out of each dish (2” wide x 4” long).